A winter travel guide to Swedish Lapland

 How to get there

 Although Swedish Lapland currently isn’t served by direct flights from the UK, getting there is still very straightforward.
 The easiest way is to fly to Stockholm and take a short internal connecting flight to one of two main cities in the north – Luleå (1 hour 15 mins) or Kiruna (1 hour 30 mins).
-Luleå is a coastal city on the shore of the Bothnian Bay, just south of the Arctic Circle, while Kiruna is Sweden’s northernmost city, north of the Arctic Circle.
+Luleå is a coastal city on the shore of the Bothnian Bay, just south of the Arctic Circle, while Kiruna is Sweden’s northernmost city, some 200 kilometres north of the Arctic Circle.
+The latter is currently being moved, piece by piece, to a new location as part of a multi-decade project due to mining activity destabilizing the ground on the fringes of the historic centre.

 It’s also possible to take the overnight train from Stockholm to Luleå or Kiruna, or you could even fly to Narvik in Norway (served by new direct flights from London Gatwick this winter) and take the train across the border, passing through Abisko en route to Kiruna – a wonderfully scenic rail journey of just under three hours.